Koatty/koatty/README.md

 * `@ExceptionHandler()` Register global exception handling.✔️
 * Graceful shutdown and pre-exit event.✔️
 * Supports custom decorators, bound to app events for execution.✔️
-* GraphQL supporting. ✔️
+* GraphQL integration is available. ✔️
-* OpenTelemetry . 💪
+* Full-stack tracing capability through OpenTelemetry . ✔️
+* Middleware can be bound to controllers and their method routes.✔️
+* gRPC streaming is now supported. ✔️
+* Added support for Swagger OpenAPI 3.0. 💪

 ## Core Features ✨